top of page

 Hard Gold finish

-Hard gold is an alloy of gold containing cobalt or nickel.
+This type of PCB surface finish is an alloy of gold containing cobalt or nickel.
 Hard gold is a gold coating over a nickel layer.
-Between the gold-plated layer and copper, low stress nickel is used.
-Hard electrolytic is made up of two layers: a gold-plated layer and nickel barrier layer.
-Hard gold is very resistant and is ideal for components with a high wear risk, such as connectors on the edge, interconnect carriers and contacts.
-Due to its cost and poor solderability, it is not recommended for areas that are solderable.
+Between the gold-plated layer and copper, low-stress nickel is used.
+Hard electrolytic is made up of two layers: a gold-plated layer and a nickel barrier layer.
+Hard gold is very resistant and is ideal for components with a high wear risk, such as connectors on the edge, interconnect carriers, and contacts.
+Due to its cost and poor solderability, it is not recommended for solderable areas.

 Hard gold finishes will vary in thickness depending on their application.
 If hard gold is being used for military applications, then the thickness must be between 50 and 100 μin.
 For non-military uses, 25 to 50 μin thickness is required.